Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

    * `zhijzhao/raspberrypi` is Docker image name.
 Reference `dockerfiles` folder if you're interested in how it works.
    * `/build.sh` is the shell script name inside the Ubuntu container that we want to run with `--outputdir build` parameter.

-4. Choose 'y' or 'n' to allow Microsoft collect your data or not.
-During build, you'll see below prompt message whether to join Microsoft data collection, type 'y' to join it or 'n' not to.
-Microsoft will not collect any credential info, but only device type and build action name.

 ![docker-build.png](media/docker-build.png)

 ## Deploy and run the built app